rweng18/basic_stats_tutorial/README.md

 # Basic Statistics Tutorial and Frontend (Work In Progress)
+## Goals
-GOAL: To create an interactive frontend and descriptive tutorial to explain basic statistical concepts.
+* Create an interactive and educational interface for nontechnical audiences to learn about basic statistical concepts
+* Create a tutorial for implementing a data product on Dash